Are You Ready for Kapha Season?February 26, 2019

 - Health problems such as diabetes, high cholesterol, high blood pressure

-- Buildup of mucus (spring colds and allergies are common)
+- A buildup of mucus (spring colds and allergies are common)

 - Exercise daily (especially in the early morning)